 (b) provide the Customer Materials and all such other resources as may be specified in the Software Specification and Project Plan;

 (c) provide Developer Personnel with such access to Customer’s premises and Operating Environment as is necessary for Developer to perform its obligations on a timely basis as set forth in the Software Specification and Project Plan;

 (d) ensure the Operating Environment is set up and in working order to allow Developer to perform the Services and deliver each Software Deliverable on or prior to the applicable due date set forth in the Milestone Schedule;

 (e) participate with suitably qualified and authorized personnel in all meetings scheduled in, or in accordance with, the Software Specification and Project Plan and such other meetings as may be scheduled on at least three (3) days’ prior notice;

 (f) provide all consents, approvals, exception notices, and other communications specified in the Software Specification and Project Plan or as otherwise may be required under this Agreement; and

 (g) provide all cooperation and assistance Developer reasonably requests to enable Developer to exercise its rights or perform its obligations under this Agreement.

 5.2 Effect of Customer Failure or Delay.
-Developer is not responsible or liable for any late delivery or delay or failure of performance caused in whole or in part by Customer’s delay in performing, or failure to perform, any of its obligations under this Agreement.
-In the event of any such delay or failure, Developer may, by written notice to Customer, extend all or any subsequent due dates for Milestones set forth in the Milestone Schedule as Developer deems reasonably necessary.
-The foregoing is in addition to, and not in lieu of, all other remedies Developer may have for any such failure or delay by Customer.
+Neither Party is responsible or liable for any late delivery or delay or failure of performance caused in whole or in part by the other Party’s delay in performing, or failure to perform, any of its obligations under this Agreement.
+In the event of any such delay or failure, the non-delayed Party, by written notice to the delayed-Party, extend all or any subsequent due dates for Milestones set forth in the Milestone Schedule as the Parties deem reasonably necessary.
+The foregoing is in addition to, and not in lieu of, all other remedies the Parties may have for any such failure or delay by a delayed-Party.

 - Delivery; Testing and Acceptance.